 Unlike most cats who are solitary creatures, ragdolls characteristically want to be with people.
 They want to sit on your lap or at least sit with you.
 They seek human companionship.

-We think that ragdolls are the best possible cat to have.
+Overall, we think that ragdolls are the best possible cat to have.

 Ragdoll cats are technically a long-hair cat, but the hair is more of a semi-long length when compared with breeds that have very long hair.

 Fully grown males can weigh between 12 and 20 pounds.
 Fully grown females can weigh between 8 and 15 pounds.

 Ragdoll cats require 3 to 4 years to reach full size.

 When they are born, Ragdoll kittens are completely white.
 The pattern will start to emerge within several days, with their color appearing in a couple of weeks of birth.
 Their coloration will be fully developed by the time they are 2 to 3 years old.

 They are renowned for their extraordinary personality.
 They are friendly and want to be with people, making them excellent family pets.
 Some people refer to ragdoll cats as “the golden retriever of the cat world” because they are such good natured cats.
 Our young children play with and carry the kittens around and the kittens tolerate the immature handling remarkably well.
 Our children get a few scratches from time to time when a kitten wants to change position or jump down, but it isn’t from an aggressive action on the part of the kitten.
 Ragdoll cats make outstanding emotional support animals.

 Here is an interesting video clip from a DVD published years ago by Ragnarok cattery.
 This is Ann Baker (the creator of the Ragdoll breed) demonstrating how docile the ragdoll breed is, by swinging, handling and tossing an adult cat.

 The Ragdoll Breed was created in the 1960s by a woman named Ann Baker who lived in Riverside California.
 She passed away in 1997.